 Most senior emergency doctor says warnings about staff shortages were ignored by ministers

-Britain's A&E crisis could have been averted two years ago if the Government had heeded warnings of a looming collapse in casualty ward staffing, the country's top emergency doctor has said.
+England's A&E crisis could have been averted two years ago if the Government had heeded warnings of a looming collapse in casualty ward staffing, the country's top emergency doctor has said.

 Dr Clifford Mann, President of the College of Emergency Medicine, said that ministers and health chiefs were "tied in knots" by the challenges of implementing the Coalition's health reforms from 2011 onwards, leading to them ignoring the first warnings of an imminent crisis from the College that the NHS was failing to recruit enough new A&E doctors.